vicky5124/robo-arc/README.md

 \
 Go the thw newly created application and head over the `Bot` tab.
 \
-In here you create a bot and copy the token.
-This is what will be put on the `discord` variable inside `config.toml`.
+In here you create a bot, enable the Server Member Intent, and copy the token.
+The token is what will be put on the `discord` variable inside `config.toml`.
 \
 > You can also create the invite link for the bot on the OAuth2 tab; Just select bot, the permissions you want the bot to have and copy the invite link.